terragraph/terragraph-planner/docs/algorithm/line_of_sight/Cylindrical_Model.md

    these candidate obstruction points.
 2. For each candidate obstruction point, compute the shortest distance to the LOS direct path between the sites using the formulae above.
 If the distance is less than the Fresnel radius, LOS is blocked.
-Otherwise, if the distance is equal to or exceeds the Fresnel radius for all candidate obstruction points, it is valid LOS.
+For all such obstructions, we keep track of the minimum shortest distance in order to compute the [confidence level](Confidence_Level.md).
+If the distance is equal to or exceeds the Fresnel radius (or Fresnel radius scaled by the user-supplied confidence level threshold) for all candidate obstruction points, it is valid LOS.